goodoid/gensynth/README.md

 _**Installation Instructions:**_
 1. Clone this repository.
 2. Create a directory for the storage on the node, the directory should have an internal directory called "workspace-storage" with all permissions - this directory will be used by the API image. `mkdir –m777 {path}/workspace-storage`
+3. Run the following scripts from the scripts directory:

+    a. `create-gensynth-ns.sh`

+    b. `set-gensynth-ns-context.sh`

-3. Access to Docker images for the deployments:
+4. Access to Docker images for the deployments:

     _Option 1:_ Give the deployments access to Darwin docker repository:_